 I have also given over 300 major conference presentations over the last decade at which I am often invited to speak about philosophical and ethical issues concerning technology in society.
 I regularly interview for a range of major media companies, which have included BBC’s Newsnight and Start the Week with Andrew Marr, ABC’s’ The 7:30 Review and CBC’s The Hour.

 I have authored 9 books and in 2017 I published the long-awaited book ‘Sport 2.0’ with The MIT Press, the first book to approach the growing mixed-reality future of sports, considering how digital technology is changing the athlete, spectator, and officials experience of sport.

 My teaching expertise focuses on a range of issues related to the ethical, legal, and social issues surrounding emerging science and technology.
 I also teach on issues of science communication and digital media.
-I co-lead the MSc in Science Communication and Future Media and lecture also on our MSc in Wildlife Conservation, MSc in Biotechnology, and a number of undergraduate courses.
+I lead modules on the MSc in Science Communication and Future Media and lecture also on our MSc in Wildlife Conservation, MSc in Biotechnology, and a number of undergraduate courses.

 Science communication, bioethics, digital media, social media, technology studies, mHealth, wearable technology, drones, bioart, posthumanism, virtual reality.

 - Miah, A. (2017) Sport 2.0: Transforming Sports for Digital Worlds, Cambridge, MA: The MIT Press.
 [USIR]

 - Miah, A., Belousov, L. & Zolotarev, A. (2014) The Olympic Movement and New Media, Russian International Olympic University.
 [USIR]

 - Miah, A. & Garcia, B. (2012) The Olympics: The Basics, London & New York, Routledge, ISBN 978-0-415-59587-2.